razielanarki/bindview.js/readme.md

 ### POJO binding

-bindiew.js binds to Plain Old Javascipr Objects, so there's no need to use some propiretary library to wrap the model.
+bindiew.js binds to Plain Old Javascipt Objects, so there's no need to use some propiretary library to wrap the model.

 ```